Skip to main content

 Luwombo

-Traditional royal dish from Buganda Kingdom, originally served only to royalty.
-Meat (chicken, beef, or groundnuts) slow-cooked with spices, vegetables, and sometimes mushrooms in banana leaves.
-The banana leaves give rich, smoky flavor.
-Enjoyed during special occasions and family gatherings.
+A royal dish from the Buganda Kingdom, once served only to royalty.
+Chicken, beef, or groundnuts are slow-cooked with spices, vegetables, and sometimes mushrooms inside banana leaves, which give the food a smoky flavor.
+It still appears at special occasions and family gatherings.

 Groundnut Sauce (Ebinyebwa)